shawn-nyk/tp/docs/DeveloperGuide.md

 ### Delete company feature

 #### What it is
-Users are able to execute a command to delete a company from their list of companies in InterHunter.
+Users are able to execute a command to delete a company from their list of companies in InternHunter.
 Upon the successful deletion of a company, all internships within that company, if any, will also be deleted (as they are a part of the company, i.e. companies and the internships that they offer have a whole-part / composition relationship).
 As a result, all applications made to internships from the company to be deleted, if any, will also be deleted as per